 The next point on the triangle is the Pink City of Jaipur.
 Gateway to the colourful state of Rajasthan, this city is home to the impressive Amber Fort and City Palace.

 Last but certainly not least, the city of Agra is home to the legendary Taj Mahal.
+If you’ve never been to India and are trying to decide whether to visit north or south India first, then this should be the deciding factor for you!
 Alongside this spectacular monument, other top sights include the magnificent Agra Fort – one of India’s first monuments to be declared a UNESCO World Heritage Site.

 Udaipur, in particular, is a city known for its stunning royal residences.
-Its centerpiece being the incredible Lake Palace that appears to float on the waters of Lake Pichola.
+Its centrepiece is the incredible Lake Palace that appears to float on the waters of Lake Pichola.
 The Blue City of Jodhpur is overlooked by the imposing Mehrangarh Fort and the remote city of Jaisalmer boasts its own breathtaking fort rising from the sandy plains of the Thar Desert.